luisparravicini/curate-tl/README.md

 ## last tweets

 `last_tweet.rb` fetches the list of users the current user (the one you logged in with _twurl_) is following and then list the date of the last tweet/RT made.
+Once the list of users is fetched, it's stored in _friends.json_ as a cache, if you want to fetch it again, delete that file.